junyu-w/Interview-Question-Of-The-Day/README.md

 Introduction
 ------------
-[Interview Question of The Day](http://infinite-earth-2412.herokuapp.com) is a web application that gives its user different coding interview questions on each day.
-And it also allows user to see questions on previous days and questions of that week. -- By Junyu Wang & Shuotong Wu
+[Interview Question of The Day](http://infinite-earth-2412.herokuapp.com) is a web application provides ONE interview coding question EACH day.
+It aims to help students prepare for coding interview by doing one interview question everyday, so students won't have to searching through website with lots of interview questions and get lost.
+Question on the main page is updated everyday and the database will be fed with new questions every week from careercup.com.  -- by Junyu Wang, Shuotong Wu

 Ruby on Rails
 -------------